examknow/QuIRC/README.md

-# What is JustIRC
+# What is QuIRC
-JustIRC is a single-file IRC library that allows you to write simple IRC bots without having to deal with large frameworks.
-It's designed to be simple rather than feature-rich.
-That doesn't mean it doesn't have the necessary feautures for an IRC bot though.
+QuIRC is a quick to set up IRC Bot system that allows you to create simple IRC bots without having to deal with large frameworks.
+It's designed to be simple to use but contain many features.

-JustIRC is
+QuIRC is

 * Event-based.
 * Handles pings automatically so you don't have to